 The Incline Skate Park is centrally located on the corner of State Route 28 (aka Tahoe Blvd.) and Southwood Blvd., next to the Middle School and Ball Fields.
 The Skate Park is free and open to the public.

-The Incline Village Parks & Recreation department hosts Summer Youth Skateboarding Camps led by Village Skate School directors Cedar Gateley and Clayton Green.
-Skaters of all abilities will improve their skills and have fun in these camp programs.
-Click here for more details on the Youth Skateboarding Camps.
+The Incline Village Parks & Recreation Department hosts youth skateboarding camps and clinics led by Village Skate School directors Cedar Gateley and Clayton Green.
+Skaters of all abilities will improve their skills and have fun in these programs offered during the summer and fall.